Metro Rail Transit Corporation: Contemporary history

 Plans to buy out the MRT-3 from MRTC to the government were initiated, but this was not pursued.
 On November 15, 2010, Metro Pacific Investments Corporation entered into a cooperation agreement with Fil-Estate Corporation to pursue the expansion programs for the MRT3.
 However, it did not materialize as DOTC's cooperation could not be secured then.

-In Oct 2012, MRT3 was carrying up to 600,000 passengers a day when DOTC cancelled the maintenance contract with Sumitomo / TESP and appointed local unqualified groups to handle the maintenance for the MRT3.
-As a result, the condition of the MRT Line 3 (MRT-3) deteriorated and received a barrage of complaints from loyal passengers due to severe lack of support and maintenance from its administrators.
+In Oct 2012, MRT-3 was carrying up to 600,000 passengers a day when DOTC cancelled the maintenance contract with Sumitomo/TESP and appointed local unqualified groups to handle the maintenance for Line 3, which resulted to poor condition of the rail line and received a barrage of complaints from passengers due to lack of maintenance from its administrators.
 Technical problems became more and more frequent due to neglect and poor maintenance by contractors appointed by the then-Department of Transportation and Communications.
-A senator quoted, "People have to wait for one hour just to get inside a cramped broken train".
-A fare hike was also pushed in 2015 almost doubling the fare cost for commuters with the intention of collecting additional revenues to fund the improvement of its services.
+Fare hike was also pushed in 2015 almost doubling the fare cost for commuters with the intention of collecting additional revenues to fund the improvement of its services.
+However, technical problems persisted in spite of the change in maintenance providers, with the last one being Busan Universal Rail, Inc which was terminated by DOTr on November 6, 2017.
 The line's issues were resolved through a comprehensive rehabilitation project which returned Sumitomo Corporation as the maintenance provider of the line since 2019.
 The rehabilitation of the entire system including replacement of all rails has been completed.